 There are several possibilities for how the various elements of the TPPA may re-emerge as a threat for New Zealanders in other trade agreements.

-Two agreements currently under negotiation are the Regional Comprehensive Economic Partnership (“RCEP”) and the Trade in Services Agreement (“TiSA”).
+Two other agreements currently under negotiation are the Regional Comprehensive Economic Partnership (“RCEP”) and the Trade in Services Agreement (“TiSA”).